chenxuan520/cppjson/README.en.md

 ## Production Instructions

-1. Except for a small part using STL, most of them are made in C

-2. The source code is about 1000 lines, including parsing, generating and formatting json data
+1. The source code is about 1000 lines, including parsing, generating and formatting json data

-3. Support the use of // and /**/ as comments
+2. Support the use of // and /**/ as comments

-4. Very easy to use.
+3. Very easy to use.
 Short hands-on time

-5. You can generate json directly like go through {}, which is very convenient
+4. You can generate json directly like go through {}, which is very convenient

 ## Instructions